formapro/testo/README.md

 Testo
 =====

-Do you remember that outdated\not working examples in a documentation.
+Do you remember those outdated examples in a documentation?.
+Or times while updating documents you had to test examples manually?
 This days in the past.
 Testo can replace a placeholder with a method code.